You want smart political talk without the meltdowns?

 And this is now what we have.

-Democratic Senator tells the New York Times why their approval for their party is in the in the toilet.
+Democratic senator tells the New York Times why their approval for their party is in the toilet.

-Chris Murphy explaining to the New York Times, uh, saying that they could be, you know, what they could be doing to get the public back on their side.
+Chris Murphy explaining to the New York Times, saying that what they could be doing to get the public back on their side.

-Uh I think there was an assumption, both in the public within the Democratic Party that Trump too would look very much like Trump won, and it'd be a lot of rhetoric and bluster, but it it wouldn't be matched by actual action.
+I think there was an assumption both in the public within the Democratic Party that Trump 2 would look very much like Trump 1, and it'd be a lot of rhetoric and bluster, but it wouldn't be matched by actual action.

-Actually, he did have a lot of action.
+Actually, it did have a lot of action.

 Democrats trying to force retailers to display the cost of Trump tariffs.